-It is planning permission on a piece of land that makes the difference between a building plot and just another field.
+It is an approved planning application on a piece of land that makes the difference between a building plot and just another field.
 As a self builder, you will have the choice of either buying a plot with existing planning permission or to speculate yourself and achieve planning permission for exactly what you want.

 Either way, you need to have an understanding of the planning process because having the right permission is the only way you will be able to build the house of your dreams.